-Create a photo essay on a topic of your choice.
-Include captions and word art to achieve stylistic effects.
-Include an artist's statement to explain your process in creating the essay.
+Create an autobiographical photo essay that includes captions and word art and other stylistic effects.
+Include an artist's statement to explain the significance of the visuals you chose for the essay.

 GCO 8: Students will be expected to use writing and other forms of representation to explore, clarify, and reflect on their thoughts, feelings, experiences, and learnings; and to use their imaginations.